ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A mechanism to verify the correctness of a computation offloaded from the main VSM to another VSM client within the Execution Framework is implemented in the Execution Framework.
 * A protocol or mechanism for other clients to evaluate the function and return the result with a proof of correct computation is implemented.
 * A proof of correct execution provided by a VSM client can be independently verified within the main VSM of the Execution Framework.
-* A security analysis of the Execution Framework, focusing on the verifiably secure mechanism and the assumptions used in the proof of computation has been completed and any findings remediated including an assessment of the validity of the security assumptions used in the proof andtheir impact on the overall security of the Execution Framework, and an evaluation of the resilience of the Execution Framework against potential attacks or attempts to manipulate the computation results or the verifiable proof.
+* A security analysis of the Execution Framework, focusing on the verifiably secure mechanism and the assumptions used in the proof of computation has been completed and any findings remediated including an assessment of the validity of the security assumptions used in the proof and their impact on the overall security of the Execution Framework, and an evaluation of the resilience of the Execution Framework against potential attacks or attempts to manipulate the computation results or the verifiable proof.
 * A thorough review of the mathematical proofs and algorithms used in the Execution Framework, ensuring their correctness and reliability has been completed.

 Test Steps: